hazelcast/charts/README.md

-# Hazelcast Helm Charts
+# Hazelcast Enterprise Helm Charts

-This is a repository for Hazelcast Helm Charts.
+This is a repository for Hazelcast Enterprise Helm Charts.
 For more information about installing and using Helm, see its [README.md](https://github.com/kubernetes/helm/tree/master/README.md).
 To get a quick introduction to Charts see this [chart document](https://github.com/kubernetes/helm/blob/master/docs/charts.md).

 Note that the structure and style of this repository and the Helm Charts themselves is similar to the [Official Helm Chart repository](https://github.com/helm/charts).

+The Helm Chart for Hazelcast Open Source in the the official [Helm Repository](https://github.com/helm/charts/tree/master/stable/hazelcast).

 ## Quick Start

-Add the Hazelcast repository:
+Add the Hazelcast Enterprise repository:

     $ helm repo add hazelcast https://hazelcast.github.io/charts/
     $ helm repo update